RuochaoYan/a-plagiarism-detector/README.md

 ## Assignment Starter Code

+### Getting Assignments from Github

+#### What is Github?
+Github is a SaaS product/website where teams can manage and share source-code repositories.
+Github uses the git source-code management tools.
+Each of your assignments is stored on github.
+Using github follows a common set of steps:

+1. "fork" each assignment repository; a copy of the respository will be downloaded onto your computer
+2. work on the assignment, adding/editing sources files to meet assignment requirements
+3. submit your completed changes back to github using the git tools

+Most of you will have used this process may times by now.
+If you have never used this process, there are many excellent tutorials on getting started with git (tools) and github (website).

+To learn more about github: https://guides.github.com/activities/hello-world/ To learn more about git: https://www.atlassian.com/git/tutorials, and https://try.github.io/levels/1/challenges/1

+#### Getting Assignments
+When new assignments become available, we will publish a link to them on piazza.
+We will also make a reference to the assignment in your lecture slides.

 ### Overview
 After you get your code from github, take a look inside the assignment folder.
 You'll find the following items:
 1. main.cpp